 For SSP1-2.6, the warming consistent with the upper bound of the assessed very likely range corresponds to a warming of 1.5°C in 2081–2100 relative to 1995–2014 and 2.4°C relative to 1850–1900 (Section 4.3.4), a warming well above the 2°C warming level even in SSP1-2.6.
-Based on different lines of evidence, Figure 4.41 illustrates by how much such a low-likelihood high-warming storyline exceeds the warming pattern consistent with the assessed best estimate GSAT warming of 0.9°C relative to 1995–2014.
+Based on different lines of evidence, Figure 4.41 illustrates by how much such a low-likelihood, high-warming storyline exceeds the warming pattern consistent with the assessed best estimate GSAT warming of 0.9°C relative to 1995–2014.
 The first estimate (Figure 4.41, second row) is based on the assumption that the multi-model mean temperature pattern scales linearly with global mean warming.
 While linear scaling provides an appropriate approximation for changes in temperatures patterns at lower levels of warming (Section 4.2.4), this assumption cannot easily be tested for an extrapolation to higher levels of warming.
-Thus, a second estimate (Figure 4.41, third row) is based on the average of the five models that simulate a GSAT warming most consistent with the upper bound of the assessed very likely range (see Box 4.1 and Section 4.3.4; note some of the models share components).
-The two estimates for the annual mean temperature pattern for a low-likelihood high-warming storyline consistently show a warming pattern that substantially exceeds the best estimate warming pattern in most regions except around the North Atlantic and the parts of the Arctic.
-Pattern scaling suggests more than 50% warming above the best estimate, with 2–3°C warming over much of Eurasia and North America and more than 4°C warming relative to 1995–2014 over the Arctic (Figure 4.41c).
+Thus, a second estimate (Figure 4.41, third row) is based on the average of the five models that simulate a GSAT warming most consistent with the upper bound of the assessed very likely range (Section 4.3.4 and Box 4.1; note some of the models share components).
+The two estimates for the annual mean temperature pattern for a low-likelihood, high-warming storyline consistently show a warming pattern that substantially exceeds the best estimate warming pattern in most regions except around the North Atlantic and the parts of the Arctic.
+Pattern scaling suggests more than 50% warming above the best estimate, with 2°C–3°C warming over much of Eurasia and North America and more than 4°C warming relative to 1995–2014 over the Arctic (Figure 4.41c).
 The other approach based on five models shows less warming than the best estimate and even larger area of cooling in the North Atlantic but more warming than the best estimate over much of the tropical Pacific, Atlantic, around Antarctica and other the land regions (Figure 4.41e).

-For the high-emission scenarios SSP3-7.0 and SSP5-8.5, a high-warming storyline is associated with wide-spread warming that exceeds the already high best-estimate warming by another 3550%.
-For SSP5-8.5, this corresponds to a warming of 1°C–3°C in addition to the best estimate over most land regions, which implies more than 6°C relative to 1995–2014 over most extra-tropical land regions and Amazonia.
+For the high-emissions scenarios SSP3-7.0 and SSP5-8.5, a high-warming storyline is associated with wide-spread warming that exceeds the already high best-estimate warming by another 3550%.
+For SSP5-8.5, this corresponds to a warming of 1°C–3°C in addition to the best estimate over most land regions, which implies more than 6°C relative to 1995–2014 over most extratropical land regions and Amazonia.
 Over large parts of the Arctic, annual mean temperatures increase by more than 10°C relative to 1995–2014 in such a high-warming storyline under SSP5-8.5.
 The two lines of evidence yield more consistent patterns for SSP5-8.5 than for SSP1-2.6, but there are substantial differences concerning whether the strongest warming above the best estimate occurs over the tropics or extratropical land regions.